lytics/dfa/README.md

     // Calls the given function in a new go-routine,
     // unless there were initialization errors.
     // Blocks until the DFA accepts its input or
     // its Stop() function is called.
-If the DFA
+The final state
+    // is always returned, if any non-nil errors
+    // were returned from your functions then errors
-    // stopped in a non-terminal state an err is
+    // is also non-nil.
-    // reported.
-The final state is always given. final, err := d.Run(starting)
+    final, errors := d.Run(starting)

+    // If the functions 'starting' or 'finishing'
+    // returned any errors they will be contained
+    // in the returned 'errors' value.
+    for _, err := range errors {
         ...
+    }
 ```

 ### Stateful Computations